 Jeff Guilford, owner of the manufacturer JJGuitars, says that rock guitarists find that steel strings, “deliver the cutting tone with the high output levels that they need”.
 Higher output results in a stronger signal being sent to the amplifier, and this, along with the type and strength of magnet, impacts on the tone a guitar produces.
 Stainless steel strings, which entered popular use in the 1960s, are known for giving guitars a clear, bright sound with plenty of sustain.
 They also last longer as they are corrosion-resistant.

 A steel core

 For maximum brightness, steel strings with hex cores are a popular choice.
-A hex core is a steel string with five sides, formed in a hexagon shape that can be wrapped in another material.
+A hex core is a steel string with six sides, formed in a hexagon shape that can be wrapped in another material.
 The hex core produces a brighter sound while feeling stiffer to the player when compared with a normal round core string.